 Use the relevant links below for each of the sessions on our timetable.
 Remember you will need sound on.

 Remember to pause the videos to give yourselves enough time to complete the activities set and then start them playing again when you are ready.

 We are so pleased you’ve chosen to start your school life with us.

-In Class One, we learn through play and see your skills grow, so you’re ready to enjoy your school life to the full.
+In Class One, we learn through play and see your child's skills grow, so your child is ready to enjoy their school life to the full.